GokulnaathB/MTP/README.md

      ## Space Complexity Analysis
      - Since we've constructed an adjacency matrix of size V+1 x V+1, the SC is O(V^2).
 V = maximum of the values of all the vertices.
      - **NOTE:** For sparse graphs an adjacency list uses O(V + m) space, which is vastly better than O(V²) when m << V².
 But if you switch to an adjacency list, the edge lookup adjM[u][v] which is O(1) now becomes O(degree) — so there's a tradeoff.

+4. **The Compact Forward approach - Optimized**
+   The original Compact Forward approach orders nodes by degree, requiring an O(n log n) sorting step and degree computation.
+We improved this by using vertex IDs as the ordering instead — since any consistent total ordering guarantees each triangle is counted exactly once, degree-based ordering is unnecessary.
+This eliminates the sorting step entirely, reducing the preprocessing complexity from O(n log n) to O(m).
+Additionally, we replaced the vector<vector<int>> forward neighbor representation with a CSR (Compressed Sparse Row) representation — two flat arrays instead of scattered heap allocations.
+This improves cache performance, reduces memory overhead, and prepares the implementation for GPU execution where coalesced memory access is critical.

 ## How to run the C++ codes?